yantang01/yantang01/README.md

 ## Hi, I'm Yan! (she/her)

-I am a CS student at [Carleton University](https://carleton.ca) in Ottawa, Canada.
+I graduated with a Computer Science degree from [Carleton University](https://carleton.ca) in Ottawa, and I’m currently a Software Developer based in Toronto.

 <br/>